OpenDroneMap/docs/te/_sources/tutorials.rst.txt

 ::

-   nohup python run.py myproject --split 1 --split-overlap 0 --ignore-gsd --depthmap-resolution 1000 --orthophoto-resolution 5 --dem-resolution 15 --pc-las --dsm
+   nohup python run.py myproject --split 1 --split-overlap 0 --depthmap-resolution 1000 --orthophoto-resolution 5 --dem-resolution 15 --pc-las --dsm

 -  This points ODM at the folder (in this example) ``/mnt/odmdata/myproject/``.
 Provided the image_groups.txt and